 Instructions

-- Cut the meat into 1-inch cubes1¼ pounds 570 grams stewing steak
+- Cut the meat into 1-inch cubes, remove any fat and discard1¼ pounds 570 grams stewing steak

-- Fry the onions in the same pan for about 5 minutes until they start to turn brown.
-Add to the meat in the pressure cooker2 medium onions
+- Fry the onions on a moderate heat in the same pan that the meat was cooked in, for about 5 minutes until they have started to soften and have picked up any residue left over from the meat.
+Add them to the meat in the pressure cooker or saucepan.

 - If using a pressure cooker – cook the meat on the highest setting for 30 minutes ('Stew' function on my Pressure King Pro)